-Thank you for taking the ChangeMaker Challenge!
+Thank you for taking the Changemaker Challenge!
 If you want to take the Challenge again and make different choices, click here.

+Clara is not a real person but her story is based on the real challenges that individuals and families experiencing poverty face in the Triangle every day.
 These are decisions that anyone might have to make in their lifetime but become even more difficult when you’re already strapped for time and money.

 With your support, United Way of the Greater Triangle invests in 91 nonprofit organizations that are providing the food, housing, education, workforce, and health support that our most vulnerable neighbors need to overcome poverty and increase their social mobility.

-Nonprofits that receive funds from United Way form a safety net for families like Michelle’s by providing services as wide ranging as assistance with rent, treatment for mental health issues, groceries for families, and books for young children.
+Nonprofits that receive funds from United Way form a safety net for families like Clara’s by providing services as wide ranging as assistance with rent, treatment for mental health issues, groceries for families, and books for young children.

 None of this is possible without supporters like you.
 Your generous donations have a real impact on the lives of local families.
 Thank you.
 To learn more about the impact you helped make possible last year, click here.

 If you or someone you know is in need of help, you can call “2-1-1.”
 United Way’s NC 2-1-1 system is available 24/7/365 to connect the community to the resources they need.
 For more information on NC 2-1-1, click here.